sphinx-gallery/sphinx-gallery/doc/syntax.rst

 :ref:`sphx_glr_tutorials_plot_notebook.py` and compare it to the generating :download:`original python script <tutorials/plot_notebook.py>`

-In this multiblock structure.
-The website is rendered ordered by the leading docstring.
+In this multiblock structure, the website is rendered ordered by the leading docstring.
 Then executable python code is presented and after its output in images and test, following  the intuitive notebook structure.